change-hi/change-hi.github.io/morea/smart-data-collection/module-smart-data-collection.md

 ---

 This workshop presents the Tapis framework and how to use its APIs to store and process streaming sensor data.

-It also covers the tapipy Python library to aide in interacting with the Tapis API services within an interactive Jupyter notebook.
-The concepts of containers and Actors will also be introduced at a high level.